-Container Service for Kubernetes (ACK) provides the cluster inspection feature, which allows you to periodically inspect your cluster and identify potential risks.
+Container Service for Kubernetes provides the cluster inspection feature.
+You can configure inspection rules to periodically inspect your cluster and identify potential risks.
 This topic describes the alerts that are generated by the cluster inspection feature for common issues and the solutions to these issues.

-For more information about cluster inspection, see Use the cluster inspection feature to identify potential risks.
+For more information about cluster inspection, see Work with the cluster inspection feature.

 ResourceQuotas